galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 - Use annotations and phenotype information to find the causative variant(s).
 time_estimation: 2H
 key_points:
-- Downloading whole datasets with HTSGET is safe and easy with galaxy.
+- Downloading whole datasets with HTSGET is safe and easy with Galaxy.
 - Regex is a usefull tool for pre-processing VCF files.
 - Variant annotations allows us to strictly filter VCFs to find the causative variant.
 contributors: